About Us

 Difficulty Medium–High Medium

-Advantages and Disadvantages of Huayna Picchu Mountain
+Advantages and disadvantages of Huayna Picchu Mountain

 Advantages Disadvantages

-• Jungle edge landscape
+• High jungle landscape

 • Agricultural terraces